Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 * Damage: Amount of hits taken.
 * !-Count: These can be earned by taunting, using Santa Jack's presents, and during dances by pressing the correct buttons.

-The total ranking in a chapter is determined by the highest ranking in each of the categories.
-It is not based on just the final ranking you achieve at the end of the chapter through the ranking screen, but rather the highest one reached in any category.
-Say you got S ranks in Combo, Damage, and !-Count, but D in Time; Replaying that chapter and earning S rank in Time will add it up to the other S ranks you already got to give you an overrall S rank in that chapter.
+The overall ranking in a chapter is determined by the highest ranking in each of the categories.
+It is not based on just the final ranking you achieve at the end of the chapter through the ranking screen, but rather the highest recorded rank reached in any category.
+Say you got S ranks in Combo, Damage, and !-Count, but D in Time; Replaying that chapter and earning S rank in Time will add it up to the other S ranks you already got to give you an overrall S rank in that chapter.\

-While getting a total S rank in the game requires both earning all S ranks in each chapter and complete both the Secret Chapters completed.
-Not only this, but you're also needed to do this on Nightmare Mode, which have more strict requirements for S ranks, and also give you 1 extra point in damage whenever you take a hit.
+An overall rank S of the game also requires completing both the Secret Chapters.
+These have no rank requirements themselves, they just require to be completed.

+The achievement also requires to earn these S ranks on Nightmare Mode.
+The requirements for the S rank differ based on the difficulty, with Nightmare Mode being the most strict one.\
+These requirements and how to reach them will be written in each of the A rank achievements

 ```
 ⚠️ Be aware that if you are going for the Secret Chapters, any hits taken or any amount of time-